saganaga/Crowdfunding_ETL/README.md

 # Crowdfunding_ETL
 This was a group project and I worked with Robert Bentz.
+My Partner, Robert had different code.
 ## Purpose
 This is an ETL mini project, where the purpose is:
 - To practice building an ETL pipeline using Python, Pandas, and either Python dictionary methods or regular expressions to extract and transform the data.